binocarlos/powerstrip-weave/example/README.md

 ## running the fig example

 There is a very basic fig stack that connects two containers using weave IP addresses.
-You can see the `fig.ynl file here:
+You can see the `fig.yml` file here:

 ```yaml
 api: